ncats/RDAS/README.md

 `mindate` and `maxdate` control the time period of PubMed articles.
 The first run of this program has values `1900/01/01` and `2021/08/31`

 ## `load-substance.py`
 The `initial_loading.py` code did not load "substance" from the API call.
-This program - `load-substance.py` loop through all the pubmedIDs in current Neo4j database and call the EBI API to substance information from
+This program - `load-substance.py` loop through all the pubmedIDs in current Neo4j database and call the EBI API to get substance information from `chemicalList` of the returned JSON object and add new property to `Article` node.

 ## `load-pubtype.py`
+Again, the `initial_loading.py` code did not load "pubtype" from the API call.
+This program - `load-pubtype.py` loop through all the pubmedIDs in current Neo4j database and call the EBI API to get pubType information from `pubTypeList` of the returned JSON object and add new property to `Article` node.

 ## `alert_add_epi.py`